xonixx/xonixx.github.io/parameterized_goals.md

 As I mentioned above, the requirement to keep the tool small was very important.
 Before the addition the tool [weighted around 20 KB](https://github.com/xonixx/makesure/blob/v0.9.19/makesure).
 I anticipated that the feature must be rather complex in implementation, but I felt that it should not take more than 5 KB to add it.
 Amazing, but eventually the tool became [only 2 KB bigger](https://github.com/xonixx/makesure/blob/v0.9.20/makesure)!
 This is due to [some minification tricks](https://github.com/xonixx/makesure/blob/v0.9.20/Makesurefile#L172) I've added in this release.

 In addition to refactorings above this also allowed to [improve a bit](https://github.com/xonixx/makesure/commit/7a15ad9bcd43aefd70f329c35132a83ea9b1117c) the own `Makesurefile` of Makesure project!
 Yes, [we eat our own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).

+It's also interesting to note, that developing and debugging this new feature [revealed the bug](https://lists.gnu.org/archive/html/bug-gawk/2023-01/msg00026.html) in the latest version of GAWK (already fixed, thanks to Arnold Robbins).

 ***